pmcelhaney/counterfact/README.md

 ### In a few minutes

 <details>
 <summary>Enhance auto-generated mocking code with business logic and state.
-A few small changes can go transform your totally fake endpoint to a fully functional replica of the real one, or anything in between.</summary>
+A few small changes can transform your totally fake endpoint to a fully functional replica of the real one, or anything in between.</summary>

 </details>